ymahesh029/dj_environment_for_python/README.md

 for projenvairment...........................
 how to create env
-python3 -m venv env ////
+python3 -m venv env //// virtualenv {prjectname}
 source env/bin/activate  # On Windows use `env\Scripts\activate`